sqlxpert/lights-off-aws/README.md

 Because your custom keys are in a different AWS account than your EC2 instances, you must add a statement like the following to the key policies:

-- One account: Delete the entire `"ForAnyValue:StringLike"` section and replace _ACCOUNT_ with the account number of the AWS account in which you have installed Lights Off.

-- AWS Organizations: Replace _ACCOUNT_ with `*` and _o-ORG_ID_ , _r-ROOT_ID_ ,
-  and _ou-PARENT_ORG_UNIT_ID_ with the identifiers of your organization, your organization root, and the organizational unit in which you have installed Lights Off. `/*` at the end of this organization path stands for child OUs, if any.
-Do not use a path less specific than `"o-ORG_ID/*"` .

 ```json
     {